Foreclosure and Loan Modification Resources

 As the housing crisis evolves, the need for legal assistance to homeowners in or on the verge of foreclosure, as well as tenants in foreclosed properties, will be ongoing.
 The Office of Legal Services is exploring ways to educate housing advocates about foreclosure prevention and mitigation while encouraging pro bono attorneys to provide much needed legal services for California's distressed homeowners and tenants.

-The State Bar's Offices of Legal Services produces a number of live MCLE programs for pro bono attorneys in conjunction with the Practising Law Institute (PLI) on topics directly and indirectly related to foreclosure.
-Over 3,000 Californian attorneys have taken these free trainings.
-The State Bar helped to develop the following free video training programs that can be found through the Practising Law Institute (PLI):
+The State Bar's Offices of Legal Services produces MCLE programs for pro bono attorneys in conjunction with the Practising Law Institute (PLI) on topics directly and indirectly related to foreclosure.
+The Office of Legal Services helped to develop free video training programs that can be found through the Practising Law Institute (PLI).

 Other ethics resources: